How Cabinet Refinishing Works: 2K Polyurethane Process, 8 Steps, 5-Year Warranty

 Who does the actual sanding and spraying on my job?

 Tyler Fowler — owner, CSLB #1015608 since 2016.
 Tyler is on every job from the initial consultation through the final walkthrough.
 No crew chiefs, no subcontractors, no rotating teams.
-The person who runs the HEPA-vacuumed sanding during prep is the person who applies the Italian 2K polyurethane during finishing.
+The person who runs the HEPA-vacuumed sanding during prep is the person who applies the 2K polyurethane during finishing.
 One person, accountable for every step.

 Related Resources